AMLing2/MAS306_Drone_G12/Code/Camera/README.md

 ### markerTestAnalyzer.py
 - For reading the recorded videos from recordingCamera.py
-- Save dicitonary, rotation and traslation vectors in results folder
 - Display computation time
 - Display number of frames with data
 - Display number of false positives